sarahmtroxell/School_District_Analysis/README.md

 ## Summary
 After excluding the potentially altered reading and math scores for 9th graders at Thomas High School, the school district analysis changed in the following ways:
-1. Thomas High School was originally ranked as the second highest performaing school in reference to overall pass percentage.
-After excluding the data, their pass rate actually increased slightly, from 90.63% to 90.95%.
-However; they remained as the second highest school.
+1. The entire school district's overall pass rate decreased slightly by 0.3%, dropping from 64.9% to 65.2%.
+This indicates the students excluded had a higher overall pass % than the district average.
-2. The entire school district's overall pass rate increased slightly by 0.3% from 64.9% to 65.2%.
+2. Thomas High School was originally ranked as the second highest performaing school in reference to overall pass percentage.
+After excluding the data, their pass rate decreased slightly, from 90.63% to 90.95%.
+However; they remained as the second highest ranked school.
-3. th
+3. Excluding the data had a significant impact to the school summary analysis because the amount of student data excluded was the highest proportion to the population of Thomas High.
+One of the four grades at their school had data removed, which explains the slighlty larger impact of 0.3% drop in their reading and overall passing percentage.
-4. th
+4. The math and reading scores by grade table was notebly impacted - both tables had no data to calculate for Thomas High 9th graders in the updated run, so that value reads "nan" to indicate no results.